madetech/G1-Spikes/3:Wagtail_Maintenance_Requirements/Wagtail_Maintenance_Requirements_Report.md

 To achieve this we will first consider the current versions of Wagtail, Django, Python, and Docker images that are required, and identify them via their current and LTS releases.
 Finally we can then consider what maintenance is required over the next 6-12 months with consideration to all project layers, and address our automation considerations.

-## Updating and Patching, Release Schedule, and Version Considerations,
+## Updating and Patching, Release Schedule, and Version Considerations
 ### Wagtail
 #### Applying updates
 Wagtail provide a clear updating guide which can be found [here](https://docs.wagtail.io/en/stable/releases/upgrading.html).